croservices/cro/docs/cro-tool.md

 ### HTTP Services

 The `http` service type stubs in a HTTP service, using `Cro::HTTP::Router` and served by `Cro::HTTP::Server`.
-By default, it stubs a HTTPS service that will accept HTTP/1.0, HTTP/1.1 and HTTP/2.0 requests.
+By default, it stubs an HTTPS service that will accept HTTP/1.0, HTTP/1.1 and HTTP/2.0 requests.

     cro stub http flashcard-backend backend/flashcards

 The following options may be supplied:

-* `:secure`: generates a HTTPS service instead of a HTTP one (`:!secure` is the default); implies `:http1 :http2` by default, using ALPN to negotiate whether to use HTTP/2
+* `:secure`: generates an HTTPS service instead of an HTTP one (`:!secure` is the default); implies `:http1 :http2` by default, using ALPN to negotiate whether to use HTTP/2
 * `:!http2`: generates a service without HTTP 2 support